Alobal123/farkle/README.md

 * On selected scoring dice: lock immediately if selection is valid.
 * On empty space: clear selection (roll/farkle states only).
 * During ability targeting: right-click outside valid targets cancels selection.

+### Ability Targeting (Streamlined)
+Reroll ability targeting now always requires an explicit right-click confirmation (no auto-execute on first target).
+If a relic increases target capacity (e.g., allows 2 dice), you may:
+* Select one die and finalize immediately with right-click, or
+* Select a second die before finalizing.

+Selection state persists until manual finalize or cancellation; tests rely on `SELECTING_TARGETS` lasting through target collection.
+Multi-charge scenarios clear previous targets after each execution so subsequent charges can be used without stale state.

 ## Tooltip System
 All rich numeric/stat detail moved into delayed hover tooltips to declutter the board.